Reconstructing the Type Ia Supernova Absolute Magnitude with Two-Probe Physics-Informed Neural Networks: Discussion

 \subsection{Physical Interpretation and Model Comparison}

 \textbf{Significance of $M_B(z)$ trends.} The $2$--$3\sigma$ significance peaks at $z \sim 0.4$--$0.75$ seen in H-TF configurations and some TT ones reflect a genuine mild tension in the data, but require careful interpretation.
 With $\sim 100$--200 SNe~Ia per bin the uncertainty on the mean is $\sigma/\sqrt{N} \sim 10$--30~mmag, making even a 50~mmag systematic shift appear highly significant.
 That H-TT suppresses these peaks while H-TF does not indicates the cosmological model prior absorbs part of this tension — the prior effectively pulls the reconstruction toward the assumed expansion history, masking residuals that appear when only the DDR is enforced.
 The feature at $z \sim 0.4$--$0.5$ is present in both fiducials and all four models, ruling out a model-specific or fiducial-specific artifact.
 That it persists even under H-TT for some models suggests the tested cosmologies cannot fully absorb this tension.
+For reference, a shift of $\sim 50$ mmag in $M_B$ corresponds to a $\sim 2\%$ change in the inferred luminosity distance, placing the effect at a level directly relevant for current precision cosmology constraints.

 \textbf{Fisher method and fiducial dependence.} The Fisher method provides a complementary and more direct probe of this tension.
 Under full constraints it finds no significant deviation from $M_B = \mathrm{const}$ in $z \in [0.3, 0.75]$, but shows a minor excursion around $z \sim 1$ that is more pronounced for GEDE under the CMB fiducial and nearly absent under the PP fiducial.
 This fiducial dependence is physically meaningful: DESI+CMB and DESI+PP correspond to different underlying datasets and preferred parameter combinations, so a feature that appears under one but not the other points to an incompatibility between the CMB-preferred parameters and the joint BAO+SN dataset at these redshifts, likely related to the known tension between the PP and CMB datasets, rather than a genuine $M_B$ signal.
 The PP fiducial produces a nearly flat $\Delta M_B(z)$ for all models in the well-constrained region, while the CMB fiducial shows a broader excursion peaking near $z \sim 1$ — the same redshift where the heteroscedastic method shows its secondary feature, though shifted slightly from the $z \sim 0.4$--$0.5$ primary peak.
 Whether this shift reflects a genuine difference between the two method architectures or a dependence on the uncertainty floor deserves further investigation.